Commando Logistic Regiment

-The role of the Commando Logistic Regiment (CLR), Royal Marines is to provide second line Combat Service Support to 3 Commando Brigade.
+The role of the Commando Logistic Regiment (CLR), Royal Marines is a commandos unit to provide second line Combat Service Support to United Kingdom Commando Force (UKCF).

-It is 3 Commando Brigade's dedicated logistic unit and provides all second line Combat Service Support to the force, supporting it with a constant re-supply chain from initial assault to the final phase of any operation.
+It is UK Commando Force's dedicated military logistic unit and provides all second line Combat Service Support to the commandos forces, supporting it with a constant re-supply chain from initial assault to the final phase of any operation.
 CLR is unique in that it is able to provide essential supplies for front-line Commando units for the initial 30 days of any operation by the transfer of stores from ship to shore – making it totally self-sufficient.

 "A formation's combat capability is defined by its ability to support itself logistically on operations.
 The organised control, distribution and availability of material will directly influence the Commander's ability to achieve his objective."

 Personnel

-Personnel are mainly drawn from the Royal Navy, but include some from the Army all have the opportunity to pass the All Arms Commando Course whilst serving with the regiment.
+Personnel are mainly drawn from the Royal Navy (RN), but include some from the British Army all have the opportunity to pass the All Arms Commando Course whilst serving with the regiment.
 Royal Marines Band Service members also serve with the regiment in their secondary operational roles.